gregberns/MonitoringAndAlertingEssentials/Talk.md

 * **Prometheus documentation** - a metrics, monitoring, and alerting open source tool set
     * great docs to understand metrics basics
 * **Site Reliability Engineering** - an open source book by Googlers
-    * Site Reliability Engineers (SREs) at Google are responsible for:
+    * Site Reliability Engineers (SRE's) at Google are responsible for:
         * Keeping services up and running.
         * Make them more robust
     * (Uber also has a similar team)